-The e-Governance Department of C-DAC (Centre for Development of Advanced Computing), formerly (ER & DCI) has done various projects in Free Software.
-Some of their significant projects like Management Information System for Integrated Child Development Services and IT implementation of Kerala Toddy Workers Welfare Fund Board etc have been developed using Free Software.
-Some other projects by C-DAC are listed below.
+The E-governance Department of CDAC (Centre for Development of Advanced Computing), Formerly (ER & DCI), Thiruvananthapuram, have done various projects on Free Software.
+They have done significant projects like Management Information System for Integrated Child Development Scheme, and IT implementation of Kerala Toddy Workers Welfare Fund Board fully using Free Software.
+Some other projects by CDAC are listed below.